 The fact that North Carolina has three new or renewing Councils demonstrates the continued support for investments in early childhood development and the effective use of coordinated data, resources, policies, and strategies to ensure positive child outcomes for North Carolina's young children.
-The Councils will provide the forums for the collaborative work required to develop sound recommendations and actionable steps.
-This work will require expert facilitation, with leadership and shared staffing that ensures coordination across the Councils so that efforts are not duplicated or inconsistent, but rather take advantage of the shared focus on improving child outcomes birth through third grade.
+The Councils provide governance structures for the collaborative work required to develop recommendations and actionable steps.
+This work will require expert facilitation, with leadership and staffing that ensures coordination across the Councils so that efforts are not duplicated or inconsistent, but rather complement each other and share strategies for improving child outcomes birth through third grade.

-The NC Department of Health and Human Services and the NC Department of Public Instruction are committed to continued cross-agency collaboration and transparency to maximize existing resources and produce better outcomes for children, and to working closely with all our public and private partners and the NC General Assembly to deliver child and family-centered, high-quality, accountable services that produce better educational, health and life outcomes for North Carolina's children.
+The NC Department of Health and Human Services and the NC Department of Public Instruction are committed to continued cross-agency collaboration and transparency to maximize existing resources, and to working closely with all our public and private partners and the NC General Assembly to deliver child and family-centered, high-quality, accountable services that produce better educational, health and life outcomes for North Carolina's children.